-Excessive tardies may result in a loss of privilege to participate in extracurricular activities, including specific athletic contests.
+Excessive tardies may result in a loss of privilege to participate in extracurricular activities, including specific sports teams and games.

-Tardiness to Individual Classes: All students will be in their assigned area/room when the bell rings, and adhere to the tardy policy established by the teacher or supervising school official.
-A student will not be permitted to leave the room once the bell has rung, unless an emergency arises.
-If the student receives an unexcused tardy, the student will receive one demerit.
+Tardiness to Individual Classes: All students will be in their assigned area/room when the bell rings, and adhere to the tardy policy established by the teacher.
+If the student arrives tardy to class during the day, there is grace for times when emergencies occur, however, emergencies must be rare occurrences.